quietly-turning/Lua-For-SM5/_Actors/BitmapText.md

 }

 return Def.ActorFrame{
-	InitCommand=cmd(sleep, 9999),
+	InitCommand=function(self)

-	-- Remember that queuecommand() waits until the next tick of the engine's -- game loop to execute whatever command we are queueing.
+		-- Remember that queuecommand() waits until the next tick of the engine's -- game loop to execute whatever command we are queueing. self:queuecommand("ChooseAPhrase"):sleep(9999)
-	OnCommand=cmd(queuecommand, "ChooseAPhrase"),
+	end,

 	ChooseAPhraseCommand=function(self)
 		-- When passed an integer, math.random() returns a random -- integer that is no greater than the number you pass it,